MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tenant-rename.md

 > - For info about changing a site address, for example, from `https://contoso.sharepoint.com/sites/sample1` to  `https://contoso.sharepoint.com/sites/sample2`, see [Change a site address](change-site-address.md).
 > - When you rename your SharePoint domain, we create a redirect at the previous address.
 > - You can only rename your SharePoint domain once every six months.
-> - Renaming your SharePoint domain back to the original name after changing your SharePoint domain is not supported.
-For example, if you change your SharePoint domain from `contoso.sharepoint.com` to `fabrikam.sharepoint.com`, it is not supported to change your your SharePoint domain from `fabrikam.sharepoint.com` back to `contoso.sharepoint.com`.
+> - Changing your SharePoint domain name back to the original name after you rename it isn't supported.
+For example, if you change your SharePoint domain from `contoso.sharepoint.com` to `fabrikam.sharepoint.com`, changing it back to `contoso.sharepoint.com` isn't supported.

 ## Limitations